 After the drop, you go through the forest and encounter 16 airtime hills which really adds to the intensity of the ride!
 You also encounter a tunnel which turns to then goes straight back to the station!
 That makes it an out-and-back coaster.

-The ride is 3,265 feet long and reaches a maximum speed of 53 miles per hour.
+The ride is 3,265 feet long and reaches a top speed of 53 miles per hour.

 Then you enter the shed.
 The shed basically has some tree leaves and some other cool things inside.
 The main part of the shed is the screen before you enter the station with either a bat, snake, trees, or some other forest creature.

-The ride is definitely worth riding and is super intense and awesome riding!
+The ride is definitely worth riding and is super intense and an awesome ride!